leonp/sherlock-holmes/_chapters/the-adventure-of-the-copper-beeches-ch1.md

 however, seeing perhaps the look of incredulity upon my face, opened a pocket-book and took out a note.
 </p><p>
-“&nbsp;‘It is also my custom,’ said he, smiling in the most pleasant fashion until his eyes were just two little shining slits amid the white creases of his face, ‘to advance to my young ladies half their salary beforehand, so that they may meet any little
+“‘It is also my custom,’ said he, smiling in the most pleasant fashion until his eyes were just two little shining slits amid the white creases of his face, ‘to advance to my young ladies half their salary beforehand, so that they may meet any little